martyna1221/BQ_and_GS_Functions/README.md

         (2) BQ function which grabs all table names (project.dataset.table) from a specific dataset in BQ project
         (3) Query BQ tables that have a specific column name

+Pick and choose which functions you wish to use in your project.